danepowell/dotfiles/README.md

 ## Emacs

 Emacs 27 is required to use XDG_CONFIG_HOME.
+Brew installs this automatically on Mac, but you need a custom apt repo on Ubuntu.

 ```
 sudo add-apt-repository ppa:kelleyk/emacs